krashish8/cp-stress-tester/README.md

 <details>
 <summary><code>main.cpp</code></summary>

-  - The main solution file to test.
+  - The main solution which the user wants to validate.

 </details>

 <details>
 <summary><code>main__Checker.cpp</code></summary>

-  - The file to test the solution, which has more than one correct solution.
+  - The checker to validate a solution with more than one correct output.
-  - First, it should take two types of input from the standard input stream (`stdin`) using `cin` in the following order:
+  - Take input from the standard input stream (`stdin`) using `cin` in the following order:
     1. The first input is the testcase produced by the generator: `main__Generator.cpp`.
     2. The second input is the answer produced by the main solution file: `main.cpp`.
-  - It should give verdict to the standard error stream (`stderr`) using `cerr`.
-First, it should output an `endl` (for better readability), and then give the verdict such as `Expected [...] found [...]` to `cerr`.
+  - Give verdict, such as `Expected [...] found [...]` to the standard error stream (`stderr`) using `cerr`.
-  - Finally, it should `return 0` in case of SUCCESS, or `return 1` in case of FAILURE.
+  - Finally, `return 0` in case of SUCCESS, or `return 1` in case of FAILURE.
-  - Note: Every response to the user is given using `cerr`.

 </details>